-The committee may grant a participant the option to purchase shares of the Corporation's securities through incentive stock options qualified under Section qualified under Section 422 of the Code ("non-qualified stock options") or a combination of both.
-Incentive and non-qualified stock options must be granted at not less than 100% of the fair market value of the underlying common stock the date the option is granted, except for up to 25% of the shares which may be granted in the form of non-qualified stock options priced at no less than 50% of the fair market value of the shares of common stock on the date of grant.
+The committee may grant a participant the option to purchase shares of the Corporation's securities through incentive stock options qualified under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code") or options not qualified under Section 422 of the Code ("non-qualified stock options") or a combination of both.
+Incentive and non-qualified stock options must be granted at not less than 100% of the fair market value of the underlying common stock on the date the option is granted, except for up to 25% of the shares which may be granted in the form of non-qualified stock options priced at no less than 50% of the fair market value of the shares of common stock on the date of grant.
 Upon exercise, the option price is to be paid in full in cash, in shares of common stock, in such other consideration, as the committee may deem appropriate, or through an arrangement with a broker.
 Options will be exercisable in whole or in such installments and at such times as may be determined by the committee, provided that no incentive stock option may be exercisable more than ten years after the date of its grant.